Our School Uniform

-- Navy trousers (any material except denim)
+Navy trousers (any material except denim)

 	- Navy skirt or pinafore (any material except denim)

 	- Navy or white socks or navy tights

-- Black, brown or navy shoes with a sensible heel (NOT higher than 3 cms).
-Children wearing unsuitable shoes, boots or muddy shoes will be asked to change into their PE plimsolls.
-(Please ensure that your child can tie their own laces if you buy them lace up shoes)
+	- Black, brown or navy shoes with a sensible low heel (NOT higher than 2 cms).

+	Children wearing unsuitable shoes, boots or muddy shoes will be asked to change

+	into their PE plimsolls.
+(Please ensure that your child can tie their own laces

+	if you buy them lace up shoes)

-Pupils may wear navy shorts and white or blue polo shirts or plain white or blue tee-shirts (no logo).
-Pupils may wear a blue gingham or striped school dress.
+	Pupils may wear navy trouser shorts (not sports shorts) and white or blue polo

+	shirts or plain white or blue tee-shirts (no logo).
+Pupils may wear a blue

+	gingham or striped school dress.

 	Pupils may wear a sun hat.

 	Instead of school shoes pupils may wear sandals in the summer.
-These must fully support the foot and should be a suitable style and colour which is in-keeping with the school shoes expectation, with a low heel.
-Trainers, flip-flops or crocs are not suitable footwear for school.
+These must fully

+	support the foot and should be a suitable style and colour which is in-keeping

+	with the school shoes expectation, with a low heel.
+Trainers, flip-flops or

+	crocs are not suitable footwear for school.

-It is very important that all pupils have a suitably warm coat in winter, along with gloves and a hat in the colder months and especially throughout winter.
-Please ensure these and named.
-If boots that are higher than the ankle are worn, the pupil must have a pair of shoes or plimsolls to change into in school.
+	It is very important that all pupils have a suitably warm coat, gloves and a hat

+	in the colder months and especially throughout winter.
+Please ensure these and

+	named.
+If boots that are higher than the ankle are worn, the pupil must have a

+	pair of shoes or plimsolls to change into in school.